vsouza/awesome-ios/README.md

 * [Switch](https://github.com/T-Pham/Switch) - An iOS switch control implemented in Swift with full Interface Builder support.🔶
 * [TwicketSegmentedControl](https://github.com/twicketapp/TwicketSegmentedControl) - Custom UISegmentedControl replacement for iOS, written in Swift. :large_orange_diamond:
 * [SJFluidSegmentedControl](https://github.com/sasojadrovski/SJFluidSegmentedControl) - A segmented control with custom appearance and interactive animations.
 Written in Swift 3.0. :large_orange_diamond:
+* [HMSegmentedControl](https://github.com/HeshamMegid/HMSegmentedControl) - A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents and various other Google products.

 #### Tab Bar
 * [ESTabBarController](https://github.com/ezescaruli/ESTabBarController) - A tab bar controller for iOS that allows highlighting buttons and setting custom actions to them.